-Platelet-rich plasma (PRP) therapy is an innovative regenerative medicine treatment that aids in the healing process of painful injuries and degenerative conditions.
+Platelet-rich plasma (PRP) therapy is an innovative medicine treatment that aids in the healing process of painful injuries and degenerative conditions.
 The health care providers at Accelerated Medical in Elko, Nevada, incorporate PRP into treatment plans for a wide range of painful issues.
 If you live with musculoskeletal pain, call Accelerated Medical, or schedule a consultation online today to learn more about PRP and how it can help you.

 PRP Q & A